Last updated Wed Aug 02 2023

 Watching a video on top of a website might be more comfortable with a lightbox popup effect that dims the background and help your visitors focus on the video popup.

-Here’s a good example from Builbox.
-The opacity of the overlay makes it easier for visitors to watch the video in the popup.
+Here’s a good video popup example from Builbox.
+The opacity of the overlay makes it easier for visitors to watch the video:

 Recommendation #2: Add user-friendly closing options